AnserBeg/soft-sme1/soft-sme-backend/AI_ASSISTANT_INTEGRATION_GUIDE.md

-# NeuraTask AI Assistant Integration Guide
+# Aiven AI Assistant Integration Guide

 ## Overview

-The NeuraTask AI Assistant is a comprehensive AI system integrated directly into the backend that provides:
+The Aiven AI Assistant is a comprehensive AI system integrated directly into the backend that provides:

-1. **Documentation Q&A**: Answers questions about NeuraTask features using RAG (Retrieval-Augmented Generation)
+1. **Documentation Q&A**: Answers questions about Aiven features using RAG (Retrieval-Augmented Generation)
 2. **Live Data Queries**: Retrieves real-time inventory and order data from the database
 3. **Intelligent Routing**: Automatically routes queries to the appropriate tool
 4. **Conversation Management**: Maintains context across chat sessions